51 Things Dermatologists Need You to Know About Skin Cancer

 You can’t undo sun damage

 There is a thought that staying out of the sun completely for two years or more may help undo the damage from previous sunburns but while it might help reduce pre-cancerous lesions, there is no evidence that it can undo melanoma risk associated with old sunburns, Dr. Shainhouse says.
+And beware these things that up your risk of sun damage.

 It’s never too late to start taking care of your skin

 Think that your fate is sealed thanks to your sun-soaked, sunscreen-free childhood?
 Only 23 percent of skin exposure happens before 18 years old and taking steps to prevent skin cancer can reduce your lifetime risk no matter how old you are, Dr. Shainhouse says.
-These 12 surprising things increase your risk of sun damage.

 Baseball caps don’t count as sun hats